What are the Learn to Ride / Drive Programs?

 - Payment of the AEF processing fee collected from riders by the rider evaluator/ instructor or coach or designated organizer.
 This fee is $25 (GST already included) per certificate per rider with a minimum purchase of at least one certificate per rider per testing period.
 Payment of the processing fee to the AEF can be provided in the form of cheque(s) made out to the AEF by the individual rider or all together as one payment, cash, or credit card payment/etransfer provided by the rider evaluator/ instructor or coach or designated organizer.
 If Etransfer is the chosen method of payment please set the question as “What is my AEF Number” and the password as your actual AEF number.
 Etransfers can be sent to [email protected]

 Once an application has been approved, candidates and their evaluators may proceed with the testing phase.
-The completed test results are then submitted to the AEF office by the rider evaluator/instructor or coach or designated organizer in a timely fashion.
+The completed test results are then submitted to the AEF office by the rider evaluator/instructor or coach or designated organizer in a timely fashion (30 days of evaluation date).
 Results are then processed and the rider’s certificates and badges are mailed.
 Riders are then welcome to begin to work on the next applicable rider level!

 For more information view our “Frequently Asked Questions” about the Learn to Ride Programs.